 What is a good conversion rate?

-At that, there is no single conversion rate that would be applicable across industries, business models, and lead generation efforts.
+At that, there is no single conversion rate that would be applicable across industries, business models, and business lead generation efforts.
 Everything is known in comparison.
 If anyone wants a definite answer to “What is a good conversion rate?”
 5% to 9% is a solid ballpark figure.
 However, in reality, it is translated into 5.1% for Professional Services and 0.8% for Automotive.
 This is easy to understand: paying a lawyer has a lower price and has less risk involved than buying a fleet of trucks.

 Let us now investigate the average conversion rate for email by B2B services makes 5.7% and by B2B tech 2.4%.
 B2B Services (2.1%) have the average conversion rate for social networks higher than B2B Tech (1.0%).
 Meanwhile, organic search conversions are higher for B2B Services than paid search conversions (7.0% vs. 5.0%), whereas they are lower for B2B Tech (1.0% vs. 2.5%).